Angel8aa21/Angel8aa21.github.io/index.md

 What I learned:

-  I learned how to build a program that makes deceions based on the conditions such as time and day.
+  I learned how to build a program that makes decisions based on the conditions such as time and day.

 Lab 4, part 1